MaximumEndurance/smart-school/README.md

 Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)

 That's it! your application should be running by now, to proceed with your development check the other sections in this documentation.
-If you encounter any problem try the Troubleshooting section.

 ## Running in a secure environment
 To run your application in a secure manner you'll need to use OpenSSL and generate a set of self-signed certificates.
 Unix-based users can use the following commnad: